FrogBattle/HelioBench/timelog.md

 ## Week 7

+### 10 Nov 2021
+* *1 hour* Poke around the Sock Shop Spring MSs to figure out a way to include a Spring API benchmark.
+Establish very high coupling between services and no way to mock inditividual Spring API service.
+* *1 hour* Look at the PetClinic MS app.
+The `/vets` endpoint seems quite standalone with all (generic) dependencies.
+Eg: service discovery, config server, vets service, prometheus.
+Some can be reduced to isolate better.

 ### 08 Nov 2021
 * *0.5 hour* Send an email to Yehia about MoSCoW user stories (requirements) in Trello.
 * *1.5 hour* Get an nginx web application in store.
 Also create a workload service for it.